 If your budget is tight, consider reworking your plans.
 Stagger your project as best you can, taking on one piece of the overall project at a time.
 This way, the loan you need will be smaller, and you’ll minimize your financial risk.

 Nobody wants to downsize their home improvement plans for lack of money.
-However, borrowing outside your means, whether by committing to a high interest rate or expensive monthly payment, is an extreme risk, especially if your home is the collateral for your loan.
+However, borrowing outside your means, whether by committing to a high interest rate or an expensive monthly payment, is an extreme risk, especially if your home is the collateral for your loan.

 3. Research the types of loans available